Metaswitch/clearwater-readthedocs/docs/Installing_a_Chef_workstation.md

 You will need to configure yourself as a user on the chef server in order to use chef.

 *  If you are the person who created the chef server you wil already have added yourself as a user, and will know your username, organization name, and you will have a private key (`<chef-user-name>`, `<org-name>`, `<chef-user-name>.pem` respectively).
 These will be needed later.
 *  If you did not create the chef server, you will need to add an account for yourself.
-Log onto the chef server and run the following commands, substituting in appropriate values for `USER_NAME`, `FIRST_NAME`, `LAST_NAME`, `PASSWORD` and `ORG_NAME`.
+Log SSH on to the chef server and run the following commands, substituting in appropriate values for `USER_NAME`, `FIRST_NAME`, `LAST_NAME`, `PASSWORD` and `ORG_NAME`.
 We'll refer to the username as `<chef-user-name>` and the organization as `<org-name>`.
 This will create a `<chef-user-name>.pem` file in the current directory - save it for later.

         sudo chef-server-ctl user-create USER_NAME FIRST_NAME LAST_NAME EMAIL PASSWORD --filename USER_NAME.pem
         sudo chef-server-ctl org-user-add ORG_NAME USER_NAME --admin

 ## Configure the chef workstation machine